-Clearly, the evidence supports mammographic screening beginning at 40 for most women and earlier for those at higher risk.
-The evidence supports annual—not bi-annual—screening to improve the chances for early detection.
+The evidence also supports annual—not biennial—screening to improve the chances for early detection.
 And the evidence shows that today’s advanced imaging equipment—like the kind we use at Neighborhood Radiology—is far superior at detecting breast cancer earlier, with fewer false positives and callbacks.

 1.)
 Cancer 21 August 2017 Comparison of recommendations for screening mammography using CISNET models.
 Elizabeth Kagan Arlea MD et al.